kubernetes/community/sig-apps/Charter.md

 #### Subproject retirement

-Subprojects may be retired, where they are archived to the GitHub kubernetes-retired organization, when they are no longer supported cased on the following criteria.
+Subprojects may be retired, where they are archived to the GitHub kubernetes-retired organization, when they are no longer supported based on the following criteria.

 - A subproject is no longer supported when there are no active owners with activity on the project for the following time:
   - Subprojects with no known users can be retired after being unsupported for > 3 months